All 500 free COVID-19 tests claimed by mid-day Thursday at county's new testing site

 Residents need only to provide a cell phone number or an email address to receive their test results, which are expected to take two to three days, Johnson said.

 The CTC is open from 9 a.m. to 5:30 p.m.
-Saturdays through Thursdays and administers Polymerase Chain Reaction, or PCR, tests, which are very effective in detecting an active COVID-19 infection even if asymptomatic.
+Saturdays through Thursdays and administers Polymerase Chain Reaction, or PCR, tests, which are very effective in detecting an active COVID-19 infection even if people without symptoms.

 Prince William County’s testing site is one of nine planned around the state, all funded by the Virginia Department of Health to meet the rising demand for tests.
 COVID-19 cases have surged across Virginia due to the rise of the extremely contagious omicron variant.